 Each quarter in which you don’t spend $50 or more on airfare with your Aspire card, you could do one of these options instead:

 - Buy a $50-ish freely changeable future flight with just about any airline that you prefer.
 For example, let’s say that you buy a $60 one-way ticket through Delta.
-You’ll get $50 back by paying with your Aspire card.
+You’ll get $50 back when you pay with your Aspire card.
 Then, next quarter, change that ticket to one that costs $110.
 You’ll get $50 back by paying the difference with your Aspire card.
-Then next quarter, change to a $160 ticket.
-Eventually you’ll need to actually use the ticket for airfare, but this lets you accrue value over time.
+Then, in the next quarter, change to a $160 ticket.
+Eventually, you’ll need to actually use the ticket for airfare, but this lets you accrue value over time.

-Appears on: Amex Platinum Cards ($200 per year)
+Appears on: American Express Platinum Cards® ($200 per year)

 What it covers: Amex intends for these rebates to be used specifically for airline fees rather than airfare.
-This includes things like checked bag fees, itinerary change fees, pets, seat assignment fees, in-flight food purchases, and airport lounge passes.
-In reality, many purchases with airlines seem to get coded as incidental fees even if they’re not on Amex’s list.
+This includes checked bag fees, itinerary change fees, pet fees, seat assignment fees, in-flight food purchases, and airport lounge passes.
+In reality, many airline purchases seem to be coded as incidental fees even if they’re not on Amex’s list.
 For example, with some airlines, airfare under $100 will qualify.
 With others, splitting an airfare purchase by paying partially with travel credits or a gift card can trigger the rebate.
 Additionally, refundable award fees will often trigger the rebate.

 Tips: